-Lake whitefish (Coregonus clupeaformis) were reported in the NHB review from a historic documentation of the species in 1946.
+Lake whitefish (Coregonus clupeaformis) were reported in an historic NHB review from a historic documentation of the species in 1946.
 The lake whitefish is a reclusive fish that tends to spend most of its time in the deeper and colder waters of lakes.
 The whitefish does come into shallower waters to spawn in early winter.
 Spawning habitat is generally shallow rocky or sandy areas in waters that are less than 25 feet in depth.
 The young of the year fish spend time in shallow waters early on, then migrate deeper as they mature.
 Lake whitefish feed on small organisms due to a small mouth size.
 Prey includes small fish in the water column, and benthic organisms such as insects.
 Based on the habitat types and habits of this fish, there are no anticipated impacts as a result of the proposed herbicide treatment.
 Small fish species and benthic organisms are not expected to be impacted by the treatment.

-The Natural Heritage Bureau identified a number of rare species and exemplary natural communities in the lake system.
-See Appendix C for a list of wildlife species of concerns in this system.
+The most recently available Natural Heritage Bureau review of this system identified a number of rare species and exemplary natural communities in the lake system.
+Refer to the most recent NHB review the full list of wildlife species of concerns in this system.
 Most of the species are located within the Ossipee Lake basin where no variable milfoil is present.
-Other species that fall within proximity to the treatment areas in Causeway Cove and Phillips Brook include the common loon which should not be impacted by these small-scale and isolated control efforts, as well as the brook snaketail and the purple martin, which are much removed from the actual treatment locations.
+Other species that fall within proximity to the treatment areas in Causeway Cove and Phillips Brook include the common loon which should not be impacted by these smallscale and isolated control efforts, as well as the brook snaketail and the purple martin, which are much removed from the actual treatment locations.